thingsSDK/guides.thingssdk.com/examples/using_an_led.md

 1. Unplug the device, wait a second, and plug it back in.
 Try again.
 Seriously, this is your life now.
 2. Ensure all the wires are properly connected and that they have a good  attachment to the breadboard.
 Jiggle them around a little to make sure.
 This is your life now.
 3. Try swapping some of the parts out for identical parts.
 Start with the easiest ones and keep on going until you've tried them all.
 Sometimes the a bulb can be dead on arrival, or wires can fray internally or be broken.
 Sometimes a breadboard may get old and have trouble carrying a charge.
 THIS IS YOUR LIFE NOW!
 4. Try a different pin.
-This is kind of a hybird between hardware and software, since you'll need to update your code to reflect the change.
-For example, if you switch the wire connecting the Feather to the LED from D1 to D3, you'll need to change `digitalWrite(D1, isOn);` to `digitalWrite(D3, isOn);`
+This is kind of a hybrid between hardware and software, since you'll need to update your code to reflect the change.
+For example, if you switch the wire connecting the Feather to the LED from D4 to D3, you'll need to change `digitalWrite(D4, isOn);` to `digitalWrite(D3, isOn);`

 #### Software
 1. Check the contents of the './build' directory to see what ThingsSDK is compiling.
 Does anything look super weird in there?
 Is any of the code you wrote missing?
 This might guide you toward the problem in your source code in `./main.js`. **If you do find a problem and you can reproduce it, [file an issue on Github]()** 🙇🏻